BeehiveForum/BeehiveForum/docs/readme.txt

-If your hosting provider is less than cooperative about doing this then your next best chance of performing a backup is by using phpMyAdmin and making use of it's Export facility to save a copy of the database to your HD using your web browser.
+If your hosting provider is less than cooperative about doing this then your next best chance of performing a backup is by using phpMyAdmin and making use of it's Export facility to save a copy of the database to your PC using your web browser.
-Be warned that doing it this way will result in a easily rather large file being created on your HD so make sure you have adequate disc space in order to do this.
+Be warned that doing it this way will result in a easily rather large file being created on your HDD so make sure you have adequate disc space in order to do this.
 It will also be harder to restore the backup this way.

 1.4.1.2 Back up your files